Here you’re going to learn English idioms about love with meanings and examples. british council learn english

 Well Known English Phrases connected to Love

-ex.
-With his dark olive skin, close-cut black hair, huge blue eyes, and easy, friendly smile, I fell for him straight away.
+With his dark olive skin, close-cut black hair, huge blue eyes, and an easy, friendly smile, I fell for him straight away.
 It was impossible not to.

-LOVE IS IN THE AIR – Often on warm evenings in late spring or early summer romantic couples can be seen walking hand in hand in the parks of our cities.
-You can almost smell the romance.
+Meaning: Often on warm evenings in late spring or early summer romantic couples can be seen walking hand in hand in the parks of our cities.
+There is a good feeling about a loving relationship developing.

-A LOVE TRIANGLE – This usually means things are a little complicated.
-It usually involves three people.
+Meaning: This usually means things are a little complicated.
+It is usually a romantic relationship that involves three people.

-I’VE ONLY GOT EYES FOR YOU – It means you only fancy or are attracted to your partner.
+Meaning: you only fancy or are attracted to your partner

-ex.
 Your partner may catch you looking at another boy or girl.
 They ask you if you fancy him/her.
-You reply quite quickly “of course not I’ve only got eyes for you”.
+You reply quite quickly, ‘Of course not, I’ve only got eyes for you’.

 English Idioms about Love

-YOUR HEART SKIPS/MISSES A BEAT – out of the blue (suddenly) you feel so excited or frightened that you heart beats faster
+Meaning: out of the blue (suddenly) you feel so excited or frightened that your heart beats faster

-ALL IS FAIR IN LOVE AND WAR – Cheating is not usually acceptable and people get upset if someone cheats in a game of cards or in some other activity.
+Meaning: Cheating is not usually acceptable and people get upset if someone cheats in a game of cards or in some other activity.
 However, in war as in love situations are often different and normal rules may not apply.
-In these situations you will often hear the expression “all is fair in love and war”.
+In these situations, you will often hear the expression “all is fair in love and war”.

-FAINT HEART NEVER WON FAIR LADY – This is a very old English expression.
-In fact my English teacher used to quote it to us in class almost every day.
+Meaning: This is a very old English expression.
+In fact, my English teacher used to quote it to us in class almost every day.
 It really means if you do not take a chance you will never win.
 So in life sometimes you take a gamble.
 Sometimes you win and sometimes you lose.

-Enjoy the special day on the 14th February!
+Keep practising phrases and English idioms about love and enjoy the special day on the 14th of February!